Heba-Atef99/Hospital_Management_System/README.md

 #### If you are patient..

-> Regestration >> login >> patient page.
+> Registration >> login >> patient page.

 > patient have many features :-
-> 1. have an own profile that he can edite it.
+> 1. have his own profile that he can edit it.
-> 2. have a followed Doctors list and see his schedules.
+> 2. have his followed Doctors list and see Their schedules.
 > 3. he can view different services offered by the hospital.
 > 4. he can book with any doctor from any department.
 > 5. He can book any required tests through the site.
 > 6. he can pay online or offline.
+> 7. he can view his profile and edit it.
+> 7. he can book a surgery online.

 #### If you are Doctor